cinc-project/automate/dev-docs/[Draft]Automate HA document_Internal_preview.md

 AdministratorAccess

-AmazonAPIGatewayAdministrator
+APIGatewayAdministrator (In case of aws select AmazonAPIGatewayAdministrator)

-AmazonS3FullAccess
+S3FullAccess (In case of aws select AmazonS3FullAccess)

-We also have to create IAM role to give access of s3 to elasticsearch iinstances.
+We also have to create IAM role to give access of s3 to elasticsearch instances.
+This is required because ES instance will try to access s3 to store backup.

 These permissions can either be directly added to the user or can be added via IAM Group.